 Buddha is enshrined as the main deity.
 Because of the narrow door and no other light source, it was tough to capture it in the darkness.

-On the right, just opposite to the Bahubali image, you will find a detailed image of Parshavanata, with a multi-hooded cobra rising over its head.
+On the right, just opposite the Bahubali image, you will find a detailed image of Parshavanata, with a multi-hooded cobra rising over its head.

 The carvings on the pillars are different here from the other cave temples.
 The first row features floral motifs along with circular carvings of amorous couples.
 If you look closely, it seems that some of the more erotic carvings on the pillars have been scooped out.

 The second row of pillars features detailed carvings of Mahavira embedded into a surrounding carving depicting a gate of sorts.
-This divergence of design leads to much speculation about the time of creation of this temple.
+This divergence of design leads to much speculation about the time of the creation of this temple.

 After exploring the cave, we took a small breather at the top.
 From the podium in front of the 4th Cave temple, you can get some lovely shots of the expanse that surrounds Badami.
-Here is a shot of the lovely Agastya Lake with the northern cliff looming over it.

 Please note, you will find many monkeys along the hike.
 Do not carry food and make sure your bags are tightly wrapped as they will try to snatch it and run away.